KenanL1/Art-Gallery/README.md

 **Tailwind CSS** provides a set of pre-designed classes that can be utilized to style an application.
 This approach maintains a consistent naming convention, reduces the amount of CSS code to write, and simplifies the maintenance of the codebase.
 Additionally, it facilitates the creation of intricate responsive layouts, and enhances the speed of the development process.

 **Vite** uses an optimized build pipeline that leverages native ES modules, resulting in faster builds and smaller bundle sizes.
 Vite supports HMR Hot Module Replacement (HMR), which allows developers to update code changes in real-time without refreshing the page.

+**React Query** is a data-fetching library that extends the capabilities of the conventional 'fetch' call.
+It offers automated caching for fetched data, refetching of outdated data, error handling, as well as support for pagination and infinite scrolling scenarios

 ### State Management